 To qualify, cabinets must be properly installed and in the possession of the original owner.
-Covered items include cabinet doors, cabinet boxes, and work surfaces.
+Covered items include cabinet doors and cabinet boxes.
 Minor scratches, dents, nicks and scuffs are normal wear and are not covered.
 Deliberate or excessive abuse is not covered.